haroutp/haroutp/README.md

 Based off that experience, I now aspire to become a QA engineer.
 I’m currently enrolled in a variety of specializations on Coursera related to Java, Python, and Software Testing & Automation.
 I will also be attending a Software Testing (QA) Specialist bootcamp that is on par with ISTQB standards.

-If you have any advice or information was someone breaking into the QA engineering world, please reach out!
+If you have any advice or information for someone breaking into the QA engineering world, please reach out!